finos/common-domain-model/documentation/source/contribution.rst

 Several versions of the CDM will be made available concurrently, with a dual objective.

 * The latest *development* version (i.e. with a pre-release tag) fosters continued, rapid change development and involves model contributions made by the industry community.
 Changes that break backward compatibility are allowed.
 This development version is available in read-only and read-write access on the CDM's :ref:`modelling-platforms`.
 * The latest *production* version (i.e. without any pre-release tag) offers a stable, well-supported production environment for consumers of the model.
-Safe in exceptional circumstances, no new disruptive feature shall be introduced, mostly bug fixes.
-Any change will follow a strict governance process as it must be backward-compatible.
+Safe in exceptional circumstances, no new disruptive feature shall be introduced, mostly bug fixes only.
+Any change shall adhere to a strict governance process as it must be backward-compatible.
+Generally, it can only be developed by a CDM Maintainer.
 This production version is available in read-only access through the CDM's :ref:`modelling-platforms`.
 * Earlier production versions, when still supported, are also available in read-only access for industry members who are still implementing older versions of the model.
 Over time, those earlier production versions enter *long-term support* in which supportability will be degraded, until they eventually become unsupported.

-**Example**
+**Example**.
 Assume that the latest major release of the model is 5.
-The various versions would be as follows:
+The various versions available would be as follows:

 * 5.0.0 and any subsequent 5.x would be the latest production version.
-Backward-compatibility would be maintained for any 5.x successor version.
+Backward-compatibility to the initial 5.0.0 version would be maintained for any 5.x successor version.
 * The latest 4.x and 3.x may also be supported, but 2.x could be under long-term support and 1.x unsupported altogether.
 * 6.0.0-DEV.x would be the latest development version.
-It can, and will generally contain, changes that are not backward-compatible with version 5.
+It can, and will generally, contain changes that are not backward-compatible with version 5.
 Backward-compatibility between successive 6.0.0-DEV.x versions is also not assured.
 Once fully developed, version 6.0.0 can be tagged as a major release and becomes the new latest production version.

 .. note:: The above example is for illustration only and not indicative of actually supported CDM versions.